hydecorp/hydejack-starter-kit/_includes/features.md

 * Simple and semantic HTML + Structured Data
 * Google Analytics and Google Fonts support

-[^11]: Actual page load speed depends on your hosting provider, resolution of embedded images and usage of 3rd party plugins.
+[^11]: Actual page load speed depends on your hosting provider, location, resolution and format of images, usage of 3rd party plugins, and other factors.

 *[FLIP]: First-Last-Invert-Play.
 A coding technique to achieve performant page transition animations.